-Tax Questions Who pays tax on the entity's income?
-Are operating losses passed through to owners?
-Column A Partnership Partners Partnership Yes No Column B S Corporation Shareholders S corporation Yes No Column C C Corporation Shareholders C Corporation Yes No Are capital gains (losses) reported on owners' tax retur as such?
-Are distributions of profits taxable to owners? rns Yes No Yes No Yes No Yes No Yes No Yes No Nontax Factors Is the liability of owners limited?
-Is there free transferability of ownership interests?
-Partnership Yes No Yes No S Corporation Yes No Yes No C Corporation Yes No Yes No
+Tax Questions Column A Partnership Column B S Corporation Column C C Corporation Who pays tax on the entity's income?
+Partners Shareholders Shareholders Partnership S corporation C Corporation Are operating losses passed through to owners?
+Yes Yes Yes No No No Are capital gains (losses) reported on owners' tax retur rns Yes Yes Yes as such?
+No No No Are distributions of profits taxable to owners?
+Yes Yes Yes • No No No Nontax Factors Partnership S Corporation C Corporation Is the liability of owners limited?
+Yes Yes Yes No No No Is there free transferability of ownership interests?
+Yes Yes Yes • No No No